 - Perl Tutorials

 We have two types of API available for Python: Gluon APIs and Module APIs.
 See here for a comparison.

-A comprehensive introduction to Gluon can be found at The Straight Dope.
+A comprehensive introduction to Gluon can be found at Dive into Deep Learning.
 Structured like a book, it build up from first principles of deep learning and take a theoretical walkthrough of progressively more complex models using the Gluon API.
 Also check out the 60-Minute Gluon Crash Course if you’re short on time or have used other deep learning frameworks before.